znerd/logdoc/README.txt

 Logdoc consists of the following modules:

-   base          - Logdoc base classes, in the org.znerd.logdoc package.
+   logdoc-base         - Logdoc base classes, in the org.znerd.logdoc package.

-   ant-tasks     - Apache Ant tasks that make the Logdoc functionality
+   logdoc-ant-tasks    - Apache Ant tasks that make the Logdoc functionality
                          available for Ant build scripts.

-   maven-plugins - Maven plugins that make the Logdoc functionality available
+   logdoc-maven-plugin - Maven plugins that make the Logdoc functionality
-                   for Maven projects.
+                         available for Maven projects.

 BUILDING LOGDOC